-The most commonly cited example in the US is the Ayers-Thomas Valley of the Shadow database.
-You will recall that the site announces that 'there is no one story' presented.
-The user of the site can enter through one of three chronological portals - 'The eve of war', 'The war years' or 'The aftermath'.
-Each of these portals has a series of pages with different types, so that users can click on 1860s statistics, newspapers, maps and images, letters and diaries, soldiers' records, census and tax records and so forth.
-The choice is theirs, and what they learn is a function of the ways in which they choose to navigate the many sites in the several portals.
-Consider that the Valley of the Shadow is equally useful for teaching the history of the Civil War (and other things) and for scholarly research.
-The student can be set questions and projects to be addressed by navigating the site, and presented for evaluation in either analogue or digital form, or both.
-The researcher has access to a large amount of source information hitherto not accessible in a single place.
-He or she, too, can present results in a variety of formats.
-Furthermore, the site is thus both interactive and non-linear, producing both new relationships between 'author' and user, and a non-narrative experience for the user.
+The most commonly cited example in my country is the Ayers-Thomas Valley of the Shadow database.
+You will remember that the site announces that "there is no one story" presented.
+The user of the site can enter through one of three chronological portals - "The Eve of War," "The War Years," or "The Aftermath."
+Each of these portals has a series of pages with different types, so that the user can click on 1860 statistics, newspapers, maps and images, letters and diaries, soldiers' records, census and tax records and so forth.
+The choice is his, and what he learns is a function of the ways in which he chooses to navigate the many sites in the several portals.
+Consider that The Valley of the Shadow is equally useful for teaching the history of the Civil War (and other things) and for scholarly research.
+The student can be set questions and projects to be addressed by navigating the site, and presented for evaluation in either analog or digital form, or both.
+The researcher has access to an incredible amount of source information hitherto not accessible in a single place.
+He, too, can present his results in a variety of formats.